|

 Madison is in a bad mood.
 Everyone is excited about welcoming a new baby into the family, but Madison's not so sure.
 This is a lovely story about how knowing you've been wonderfully made can sometimes make all the difference.

-Wonderfully Madison is illustrated by Jemima Trappel and published by Growing Faith 2013.
-It won the 2013 CALEB Prize, Children's Picture Book category.
-Available as both a hardback and digital book.
-(For digital, please visit the publisher's page.) |
+Wonderfully Madison was illustrated by Jemima Trappel and published by Growing Faith 2013.
+(OUT OF PRINT) Winner of 2013 CALEB Prize, Children's Book Category.

 |